You can send your CloudWatch logs to New Relic using our AWS Lambda function,

 newrelic-log-ingestion, which can be easily deployed from the AWS Serverless application repository.

 To use our CloudWatch logs Lambda function, you only need a New Relic license key.

-You can configure logs forwarding using the following environment variables:
+- Scroll to the Application settings and configure log forwarding using the following environment variables:

 Create a Lambda trigger

 To get your logs streaming to New Relic you will need to attach a trigger to the Lambda: